rfrohl/shim-review/ISSUE_TEMPLATE.md

 ### What is the link to your tag in a repo cloned from rhboot/shim-review?
 *******************************************************************************
 `https://github.com/jsegitz/shim-review/tree/SUSE-openSUSE_tumbleweed-shim-15.8-20240301`
+FIXME if you need to move this to your own fork (probably makes sense)

 *******************************************************************************
 ### What is the SHA256 hash of your final SHIM binary?